kemitchell/square-one-forms/confidentiality-ip-terms.md

 ### Give Notice of Required Disclosure

 If the law allows, you agree to promptly notify the company of the nature of the requirement and the _Confidential Information_ affected.
 If practical, you agree to give notice quickly enough to give the company a practical chance to start a proceeding to protect the confidentiality of the _Confidential Information_.
-On company request, you agree to cooperate with the company in the proceeding by providing reasonable assistance.

 ### Cooperate and Assist